[DIY] Scrubby-Doo.H2 : a Recirculating Carbon Filter for Bambu H2 3D Printer

 Yes, one should never stay in a room with an active 3D printer, I don't, but getting a headache in a matter of minutes is definitely wrong.

-And yes the H2 has an integrated carbon filter but it is only 1-pass when printing PLA / PETG as, in this case, the H2 vents air out.
-And it only holds a few grams of activated carbon, which probably needs changing every couple of weeks to remain effective when printing 12/5.
+And yes the H2 has an integrated carbon filter but it only holds a few grams of activated carbon, which probably needs changing every couple of weeks to remain effective when printing 12/5 (though Bambu claims 60 days).
+Note that it is also bypassed when printing PLA / PETG, with the H2 directly venting the fumes out...

 Heck, look at what the Creality K1C's carbon filter looks like, what a joke: